Homap/ostrich_PAR_analysis/code/processing/README.md

 This document describes the steps for reproducing the filtered data used for analyses in this project.

 ## Steps for filtering the VCF
-To filter the VCF file, the following scrips need to be run in the order numbered.
+To filter the VCF file for autosome, PAR and nonPAR, the following scrips need to be run in the order numbered.

 ```
 sbatch 1_VCF_into_A_PAR_nonPAR.sh